CoverRight’s Mission and Editorial Guidelines.

 Strict Prior Authorization Rules

 One common downside with Medicare Advantage plans is that they may require you to get prior authorization.
-Prior authorization is the process by which insurance companies require doctors to get approval before they can provide certain services or treatments to patients.
+Prior authorization is when insurance companies require doctors to get approval before providing certain services or treatments to patients.

 Medicare is complicated.
 Choosing the right plan shouldn’t be.